-Successful companies with high levels of employee engagement foster a culture of feedback between manager and employee.
-Progressive reviews are a traditional method of eliciting feedback but problems can arise when this is the only feedback employees get.
-Proven success is shown to result from using methods of ongoing feedback couples with annual performance reviews.
+Successful companies with high levels of employee engagementfoster a cultureof feedback between manager and employee.
+Progressive performance reviews are a traditional method of eliciting feedback, but problems can arise when this is the only feedback employees get.
+Proven success is shown to result from using both methods of ongoing feedback and annual performance reviews.

 Frequent one-on-ones, where both sides provide open and honest feedback is one way to create a system of ongoing feedback.

-Frequency builds trust and openness between manager and employee, and when you introduce regular coaching and development within these meetings, you are building a culture where the employee feels supported, and is therefore more likely to open up.
+Frequency builds trust and openness between manager and employee.
+When you introduce regular coaching and development within these meetings, you are building a culture where the employee feels supported and is more likely to open up.

-The annual review then becomes a culmination of all the ongoing feedback given throughout the course of the year, and is mainly used as a way to review salaries.
+The annual review then becomes a culmination of all ongoing feedback given throughout the course of the year.
+This is mainly used as a way to review salaries.
 Formalising the process gives the Finance department a solid point of reference and place in time to review the financials.

 The shift to quarterly reviews

-As well as on-on-ones, another way to provide progressive feedback is to establish quarterly reviews.
-Working in addition to annual reviews, quarterly reviews (which our performance review system allows) enable more frequent feedback and discussion and give more opportunity for timely recognition of wins and high performance.
+As well as on-on-ones, another way to provide progressive feedback is to establish a quarterly performance review.
+Working in addition to annual reviews, quarterly reviews (which our performance review system allows) enable more frequent feedback and discussion, and give more opportunity for timely recognition of wins and high performance.

 When it comes to tracking performance, time-based goals or KPIs are essential.
-They ensure that a review is less subjective – less focused on the mistake that happened last week, and more focused on the employee’s overall performance and commitment to their role.
-But don’t struggle over these yourself if they are not naturally coming to you.
+They ensure that a review is less subjective – less focused on the mistake that happened last week.
+Instead, progressive feedback is more focused on the employee’s overall performance and commitment to their role.
+But don’t struggle over these yourself if they aren’t naturally coming to you.
 A few hours with an HR consultant or a business coach will see some strong, measurable goals introduced.
 HR consultants can also help you create a system to assess behaviours against values.